wilsonwei123/Minesweeper-IOS/README.md

 # Minesweeper
 ## Description
-This is a minimalist version of minesweeper, which instead of using the classic minesweeper visuals, has a more modern display.
+This is a minimalist version of minesweeper.
+Instead of using the classic minesweeper visuals, it has a simpler, more modern display.
 ## Roadmap
 - [x] Basic game
 - [x] Customiseable settings